Last updated on September 3rd, 2024.

 Sweet Round Challah Background:

 Every year comes fall we celebrate the Jewish new year.
-Unlike most Jewish holidays where we basically read some kind of a murder mystery novel (someone tried to kill us, we won yada,yada,yada…) on this holiday we just relax, dip everything in honey, and wish for a wonderful, sweet and healthy year.
+Unlike most Jewish holidays where we basically read some kind of a murder mystery novel (someone tried to kill us, we won yada,yada,yada…) on this holiday we just relax, dip everything in honey, and wish for a wonderful, sweet and good year.

 So, the challah is round just like the years that going by are.
 And is extra sweet as a sort of wishful thinking, eat sweet and we’ll have a sweet year.